Unmanned combat aerial vehicle: Autonomous attacks

 The picture is further complicated if the UAV can initiate an attack autonomously, without direct human involvement.
 Such UAVs could possibly react more quickly and without bias, but would lack human sensibility.
 Heather Roff replies that lethal autonomous robots (LARs) may not be appropriate for complex conflicts and targeted populations would likely react angrily against them.
 Will McCants argues that the public would be more outraged by machine failures than human error, making LARs politically implausible.
 According to Mark Gubrud, claims that drones can be hacked are overblown and misleading and moreover, drones are more likely to be hacked if they're autonomous, because otherwise the human operator would take control: "Giving weapon systems autonomous capabilities is a good way to lose control of them, either due to a programming error, unanticipated circumstances, malfunction, or hack and then not be able to regain control short of blowing them up, hopefully before they've blown up too many other things and people."
 Others have argued that the technological possibility of autonomy should not obscure the continuing moral responsibilities humans have at every stage.
 There is an ongoing debate as to whether the attribution of moral responsibility can be apportioned appropriately under existing international humanitarian law, which is based on four principles: military necessity, distinction between military and civilian objects, prohibition of unnecessary suffering, and proportionality.

+International regulation

+Under the framework of the Convention on Certain Conventional Weapons, states have discussed lethal autonomous weapon systems since 2014.
+In 2016, the treaty's states parties established an open-ended Group of Governmental Experts on Lethal Autonomous Weapons Systems to continue those discussions.
+The discussions have addressed international humanitarian law, accountability, possible prohibitions and regulations, and the extent of human control required over AI-enabled weapons.